DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-05-09-simplifying-the-draft-claim-submission-flow.md

       src: submit-claim--confirmation.png
 ---

-In a previous piece of work, we added a way for users to [submit draft claims](/claim-funding-for-mentors/submitting-draft-claims/).
+Previously, we added a way for users to [submit draft claims](/claim-funding-for-mentors/submitting-draft-claims/).

+The process for submitting a draft claim included a ‘Check your answers’ page, which included change links.
+In research, users found this confusing since the previous ‘Claim details’ page also had change links.
+The duplication of change links was unnecessary.

 ## What we changed